marklogic/mlxprs/README.md

 * Syntax highlighting and IntelliSense for MarkLogic Server-Side JavaScript and XQuery
 * Interactive debugging of JavaScript and XQuery running in MarkLogic, including attaching to in-flight requests and inspecting live variables
-* Real-time query evaluation of JavaScript, XQuery, and SPARQL against a live Data Hub Service or MarkLogic instance
+* Real-time query evaluation of JavaScript, XQuery, SQL, and SPARQL against a live Data Hub Service or MarkLogic instance
 * View modules (read-only) in the editor

 _JavaScript debugging requires version 2.0.0+ of the MarkLogic extension and [MarkLogic 10.0-4+](https://developer.marklogic.com/products/marklogic-server/10.0)._